Bakersfield Blitz: Owners

 In December 2001, a new AF2 franchise was established in Bakersfield.
-Owner Casey Wasserman (owner of the LA Avengers) hired Brad Hoffman as the first Bakersfield Blitz General Manager.
+Owner Casey Wasserman (owner of the L.A.
+Avengers) hired Brad Hoffman as the first Bakersfield Blitz General Manager.
 Hoffman managed the team along with staff members Todd Anderson (Public Relations), Mike Krause (Administration), Joel Hupp (Production) and Margo Ivester (Game Operations).
 The team's coaching staff was led by: Head Coach James Fuller, Fullback/Linebacker Coach Steven Folmar and Offensive/Defensive Assistant Rick Van Horne.

 The owners at the time the Blitz ceased operations:

 Jeff Allen, Scott Atkins, Dr. Vip Dev, William Edwards, Scott Erwin, Dr. Todd Farrer, Scott Garrison, Scotty Gelt, Scott Hacker, Clayton Koerner, Paul Press, Fred Prince, Joel Shaddy, Andrew Watkins, and SportsGelt Partners among others.

 The Bakersfield High School All Star Arena Bowl

 General Manager Brad Hoffman along with his staff came up with the idea of creating an arena style high school All-Star game to help promote arena football in Kern County.
 Hoffman's brainchild was the first arena style all-star game in the nation and continues to be the only arena style all-star game in the United States.
 Although the Blitz franchise changed ownership several times the huge interest in this unique game has kept it alive, even after the Blitz franchise folded in August 2007.
 It is now known as the "Bakersfield Arena Bowl."
-It is played every Spring....usually in April.
+It is played every Spring....usually in April on the Blitz' former turf.

 Several of today's NFL Stars and Stars of the Future have played in the game.
 Most notably is Philadelphia Eagles RB #24 Ryan Mathews who still holds records for scoring in the game.
-Others who have played is Oakland Raiders QB Derek Carr (brother of David Carr) and USC QB Cody Kessler.
+Others who have played is New Orleans Saints QB Derek Carr (brother of David Carr) and USC QB Cody Kessler.